rummelsworth/hungarian_method/README.md

 ## Summary

-This implementation of the Hungarian method is derived almost entirely from Chapter 11 of _Combinatorial Optimization: Algorithms and Complexity_ by Christos Papadimitriou and Kenneth Steiglitz.
+This implementation of the Hungarian method is derived almost entirely from Chapter 11 of [_Combinatorial Optimization: Algorithms and Complexity_][spubs] by Christos Papadimitriou and Kenneth Steiglitz.
 Specifically, the code within `hungarian_method.cc` should be able to be read with an approximately one-to-one correspondence to the pseudo-code presented in Figure 11-2.
-This package also contains an implementation of a brute-force solution to the _assignment problem_, the problem that the Hungarian method solves so much more efficiently.
+This package also contains an implementation of a brute-force solution to the [_assignment problem_][assignment], the problem that the Hungarian method solves so much more efficiently.
 The brute-force implementation is included for the sake of comparison and testing.
 Finally, there is a very basic testing program contained in `hm_test.cc`.

 This implementation was _not_ designed as a reusable library, with qualities like API user-friendliness and performance in mind.
 The purpose of development